Oven Baked Pork Ribs

 Baby back ribs in a bowl with spices and bbq sauce in bowls on a wooden cutting board.

 • Pork Ribs – baby back, country style, St. Louis, and spare ribs all work here.
-Baby back are super meaty, but spare ribs are my #1 favorite overall.
-They have a bit more fat between the ribs which means they bake up extra tender, juicy, and perfectly moist.
+Baby backs are super meaty, but spare ribs are my #1 favorite overall.
+They have a bit more fat between the ribs, which means they bake up extra tender, juicy, and perfectly moist.
 And as a bonus, they’re usually cheaper as well.

 • BBQ sauce – your favorite BBQ sauce is perfect here.
-I use Kinder’s Organic mild BBQ Sauce which has great flavor.
-Although it has a fair amount of sugar in it, like most tasty BBQ sauces.
-I also love Primal Kitchen’s sugar-free BBQ Sauce as well, although it lacks smokey flavor, so you can also add a touch of liquid smoke if desired.
+I use Kinder’s Organic mild BBQ Sauce, which has great flavor.
+Although it does have a fair amount of sugar in it, like most tasty BBQ sauces.
+I also love Primal Kitchen’s sugar-free BBQ Sauce as well, although it lacks smoky flavor, so you can also add a touch of liquid smoke if desired.
 Finally, you can follow my recipe for homemade BBQ sauce listed in my Bacon Wrapped BBQ Chicken.
-That way you can also choose how much sweetener you want to add to the sauce.
+That way, you can also choose how much sweetener you want to add to the sauce.

-• Spices – a simple mixture of garlic powder, onion powder, salt and pepper, and smoked paprika add a lot of flavor here.
-I love using smoked paprika for the touch of smokiness it adds, but you can use regular as well.
+• Spices – a simple mixture of garlic powder, onion powder, salt, pepper, and smoked paprika adds a lot of flavor here.
+I love using smoked paprika for the touch of smokiness it adds, but you can use regular paprika as well.
 I buy bulk packages of smoked paprika at Natural Grocers, and I promise you’ll find all sorts of ways to use it.
-It’s great on deviled eggs and in taco seasoning as well.
+It’s great on deviled eggs and in taco seasoning.

 How to make this recipe step by step